Table of Contents Contents

 As part of the government's launch of the Canada Affordability Plan, they have created the new Canada Dental Benefit.
 As of October 1, 2022, only the first benefit period of this dental benefit had been launched.
 Unlike other government benefits, this one isn’t automatically given to you when you file your taxes.
 You have to actually apply.

-Right now, the application process for the dental benefit is online through your MyCRA account, or you can phone and apply directly.
-There are a few different payment amounts you can receive for this benefit, but keep in mind that this is currently an interim benefit, and the last day to apply is June 30, 2023.
+The application process for the dental benefit was online through your MyCRA account, or you can phone and apply directly.
+There are a few different payment amounts you can receive for this benefit, but keep in mind that this is currently an interim benefit, and the last day to apply was June 30, 2023.
 The second benefit period runs from July 1, 2023, to June 30, 2024, with applications opening on July 1, 2023.
+As of June 30, 2024, this benefit is now closed, and all dental benefits must be done through the Canada Dental Care Plan.

 Eligibility Requirements and Benefits